 Read More: Best Plot Twist Movies of All Time

 22. The Crow (1994)

 Starring Brandon Lee, in his final tragic appearance, ‘The Crow’ is a spectacular work of visual imagery.
 A dark revenge drama, where the dead lover comes back from the grave to avenge his and his girlfriend’s death, in a gothic version of his persona, accompanied by a crow, which becomes his call sign.
 Brandon Lee suffered an accidental gun shot during the film making, which led to his death, sharing an eerie similarity with ‘The Dark Knight’ actor Heath Ledger.
-The movie was universally praised by the critics for its style, story and a tremendous background score.
-The movie spawned multiple sequels, which unfortunately could never reach the crescendo of the first one.
+The movie was universally praised by critics for its style, story and a tremendous background score.
+It spawned multiple sequels, which unfortunately could never reach the crescendo of the first one.
 Still, it remains one of the best superhero movies ever made.

 Read More: Best Detective Movies of All Time

 Arguably one of M. Night Shyamalan’s one of the finest works till date, ‘Unbreakable’ is the story of a man looking for answers for his unimaginable powers.
 When a horrific train accident kills everyone on board, except one man who escapes without a scratch on his body, he starts looking for answers.
 To aid him, another mysterious person joins him in his quest who helps him to understand his powers as well as its importance to his existence.
 The movie questions the age old fact that whether good and evil need each other to exist.
 Bruce Willis and Samuel L Jackson lead in this good vs bad battle.

 Read More: Best Afterlife Movies of All Time